 There should also be enough speaker cable to run around most rooms of a reasonable size - although if you do run out you can always buy extra speaker cable yourself.

 The DVD/Blu-ray player will have all the basic functions you need in any such device.
 It might not have some of the advanced functions you can get in some standalone players, but it should be of good quality and will let you do all the basics.

 Hey, let's face it, most of us just want to pop in the disc and press play- who needs to make it more complicated?

-The Samsung HT-J4100 Blu-ray home theater system pictured above even supports Dolby True HD high-definition audio.
+The Samsung HT-J5500W 5.1 Channel Home Theater System pictured here even supports Dolby True HD high-definition audio.
 Not bad for a 'budget' home theater solution.

 The Blu-ray/DVD player should also provide upscaling which makes a standard DVD look much more like the high-definition pictures of a Blu-ray player (assuming you have an HD ready screen).

 Another bonus of an all-in-one system is that it will come with one remote control to operate everything.